Arsenaultm90/School/Year 2/Semester 01/COMP 3000 - Operating Systems/Lecture 8 - Deadlock.md

 4. **Circular wait:** there exists a set {T0, T1, ..., Tn} of waiting threads such that T0 is waiting for a resource that is held by T1, T1 is waiting for a resource that is held by T2, ..., Tn–1 is waiting for a resource that is held by Tn, and Tn is waiting for a resource that is held by T0.

+All four conditions are necessary for deadlock, but not sufficient, because a system can satisfy all four conditions without currently being in a circular waiting cycle.
+Deadlock requires both the conditions + an actual unresolvable circular wait.

 ---
 #### **Resource Allocation Graph**